mdarocha/factorio-recipe-grouper/README.md

 $ deno task build
 ```

-This will overwrite the files in the `./src` directory with versions that are ready for static hosting.
+This will write to the `./src` directory files that are ready for static hosting.